kukrik/qcubed-new-project-sample/README.md

-2. Download qcubed-new-project-sample  an unzip to web page root folder with this structure
+2. Download qcubed-new-project-sample  an unzip to web page root folder with this structure:
-- Web_page_folder
+> - Web_page_folder
-     > -  qcubed-new-project-sample
+      -  qcubed-new-project-sample
           - app
           - public
           - installation
       -  vendor
             - qcubed ..
             - ....

 **Open browser to point to  page like**